Plastic Surgery Interactive is a community service of John Di Saia, MD

 The bottom line here is that the reasons for limiting size in implant surgery are practical.

-I didn't do her procedure.
-These implants are so big that the skin envelope can't accommodate them.
+This isn't a Dr D patient.
+Her implants are so big that the skin envelope can't accommodate them.
 She has about a 100% chance of needing more surgery over her lifetime.
-I wouldn't feel right about deliberately putting any patient of mine into that position.
-I am a surgeon; not a short order cook.

 That doesn't mean that large breasts cannot be made from small ones.
-It just means that if you don't want problems there has to be a limit.
-The woman below is one of my patients.
+It just means that if you don't want guaranteed problems there has to be a limit.
+The woman below is one of Dr D's patients.
 She has very full breasts.

 Before Breast Augmentation